 Weehawken is a somewhat small town located in the state of New Jersey.
 With a population of 14,009 people and four constituent neighborhoods, Weehawken is the 158th largest community in New Jersey.
-Weehawken has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Weehawken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Weehawken home prices are not only among the most expensive in New Jersey, but Weehawken real estate also consistently ranks among the most expensive in America.